archiebit/moo.cook/README.md

 Final look is `src/cook.exe/*.cc`.

+> [!IMPORTANT]
+> Is recipe doesn't contain searched variable, then search is goes to its parent.
+> This way will go to the configuration.

 ## Special recipe variables
 When cook tool finds a recipe for its target, its creates special